Distributionally Robust RRT with Risk Allocation: Distributionally Robust RRT with Exact Risk Allocation

 \section{Distributionally Robust RRT with Exact Risk Allocation}

-In this section, we extend the sampling-based Distributionally Robust RRT (DR-RRT) algorithm in \cite{summers_risk} that grows trees of state distributions while enforcing distributionally robust risk constraints using the proposed ERA algorithm.
-Usually, DR-RRT employs a Uniform Risk Allocation (URA) as it trivially satisfies \eqref{eqn_risk_sum}, where each obstacle and time step are first assigned the same risk $\delta_{ik} = \frac{\Delta}{TN}$, and the assigned risks are then used to check the probabilistic feasibility of the generated path according to the constraint in \eqref{eqn_hjik_boolean}.
-With ERA, the problem is tackled in the opposite direction by \emph{first} assigning risks $\delta_{ik}$ that fulfill the DR risk constraints in \eqref{eqn_hjik_boolean} and \emph{then} checking if \eqref{eqn_risk_sum} holds.
+In this section, we extend the sampling-based Distributionally Robust RRT (DR-RRT) algorithm in \cite{summers_risk} which grows trees of state distributions while enforcing DR risk constraints, using the proposed ERA algorithm.
+Usually, DR-RRT employs the URA as it trivially satisfies \eqref{eqn_risk_sum}, where each obstacle and time step are first assigned the same risk $\delta_{ik} = \frac{\Delta}{TN}$, and the assigned risks are then used to check the probabilistic feasibility of the generated path according to the constraint in \eqref{eqn_hjik_boolean}.
+With ERA, the problem is tackled in the opposite way by \emph{first} assigning risks $\delta_{ik}$ that fulfill the DR risk constraints in \eqref{eqn_hjik_boolean} and \emph{then} checking if \eqref{eqn_risk_sum} holds.